Chathurga/unmixR/Readme.md

 ### spec.unmixing
-### An R package for unmixing of hyperspectral images
+#### An R package for unmixing of hyperspectral images

 `spec.unmixing is a WORK IN PROGRESS`.
 The fundamental structures & behavior are changing frequently.

 `spec.unmixing` is supported by [Google Summer of Code](http://www.google-melange.com/gsoc/homepage/google/gsoc2013).
 Thank you!

+Note: hyperspectral data are also called 'imaging spectroscopy' and 'imaging spectrometer data' depending upon the discipline.
+Such data consists of spectra collected over an x, y grid.
+Data sets like this are found in airborne land imaging studies, biomedical studies and art history investigations.
+The spectra are often visible, infrared, near-infrared, raman spectra or mass spectrometer data sets.

 #### Things to do and Things to remember + Misc Notes